 Just like the Rectangular problem, centerlines are used to show symmetry and are added to assist in drawing and dimensioning.
-A CAD technician would draw the centerlines from quadrant to quadrant of the 12-unit circle, if he/she were following the strategy utilized in the Rectangular problem.
+A CAD technician would draw the centerlines from quadrant to quadrant of the 12-unit circle, if you were following the strategy utilized in the Rectangular problem.
 Since the polar or circular array will be employed in this construction technique, you will only need to draw a single quadrant of the centerline, which will then be copied and rotated using the Array command on the Modify toolbar.

-First, zoom in closer to your work by using the Zoom Window command on the Standard toolbar.
+First, zoom in closer to your work in your viewing screen by using the Zoom Window command on the Standard toolbar.
 After selecting the Zoom Window tool, specify the first corner and the opposite corner, picking two points that will make a window similar to the one shown in figure 5.16.

-Figure 5.16 - Using the Zoom Window command to get in close to your work

-Select the Line command on the Draw toolbar.
-Select the first point of the line by placing the mouse cursor on top of any circle, thereby causing the Center osnap to appear, and then select the center with the left mouse button.
-The second point will be located roughly 0.25 units past the outside circle.
-Ensure that the Ortho setting is on, enabling lines to only be drawn in horizontal or vertical mode.
-The center line should look like the one shown in figure 5.17 tool on the Object Snap toolbar.
-Press the "Clear All" button on the Drafting Settings window and then "check" the Endpoint, Midpoint, Quadrant, Intersection and Perpendicular Object Snaps.
-Then select "OK" to confirm the changes.
-(Figure 5.18)
+Figure 5.16 - Using the Zoom Window command to get in close to your work toolbar.
+Select the first point of the line by placing the mouse cursor on top of any circle causing the Center osnap to select the center when pressing with the left mouse button.
+The second point will be located a roughly 0.25 units passed the outside circle.
+Ensure that the Orpho setting is on, enabling lines to only be drawn in horizontal or vertical mode.
+The center line should look like the one shown in figure 5.17